The Parish

 Decisions are made by majority vote of councillors after discussion at

 council meetings.
-The public is invited to attend these meetings and
+The public is invited to attend

 the agenda includes an opportunity for contributions from the